 - Withdrawal symptoms if the drug is suddenly stopped

 Heroin is a highly addictive substance that usually cannot be stopped without professional help.
-If you are struggling with a heroin addiction, the sooner you seek treatment, the better your outcome will be.
-Contact The Last Resort Recovery is a men’s addiction treatment facility in Texas that provides comprehensive addiction support to men of all ages.
+If you are struggling with a substance abuse problem, the sooner you seek a heroin addiction treatment center, the better your outcome will be.
+The Last Resort Recovery is a men’s addiction treatment facility in Texas that provides comprehensive addiction support to men of all ages.